Referred to as the Lone Star State, there are several options and places to visit in Texas for the tourists and even the locals.

-Lady Bird Lake has a ten miles long hike-and-bike trail, which makes a complete loop around the lake.
+Lady Bird Lake has a ten-mile-long hike-and-bike trail, which makes a complete loop around the lake.
 A one-mile-long paved boardwalk is also part of this trail, but what makes this boardwalk stand out is its unique vantage point.
-You can look at the beautiful downtown skyline from here and also enjoy the sunrise and sunset.
+You can view the beautiful downtown skyline from here and enjoy the sunrise and sunset.

-There is no shortage of even water activities in this place.
+There is no shortage of water activities in this place.
 You can get on the boat and take river cruises or go kayaking and canoeing—everything with a beautiful backdrop of the sun shining on this beautiful lake.
-The sceneries here are even more breathtaking during the time of dawn and dusk.
+The scenery here is even more breathtaking during dawn and dusk.

-A part of the Texas state park system and honored as National Natural Landmark, it is one of the most adventurous places to visit in Texas.
+A part of the Texas state park system and honored as a National Natural Landmark, it is one of Texas’s most adventurous places to visit.

 This place is famous for the Native American Folklore attached to it.
 People around believe that the Enchanted Rock harnesses spiritual powers.